seedcommons/madeline/documentation/accounting/README.md

 ### About
 Madeline includes support for managing loan financial data with QuickBooks Online.

 Detailed documentation of this functionality is found throughout the classes in the Accounting namespace.
-See `app/models/accounting`.
+See the `app/models/accounting` folder.

 ### General Notes